VulshokBersrker/robintuk/README.md

 - [ ] Better error handling
 - [ ] Albums displaying Disc 0 when metadata has no disc value
 - [ ] Blank pages on route change while it grabs the data from the backend
+- [x] Wrong icon shown when resizing window with double click or drag